gemfire/spring-data-for-vmware-gemfire/documentation/spring_data_landing_page.md

 * Update all dependencies to latest patch version

 ### 1.1.0
-* First release that removes dependency on Spring Data For Apache Geode
+* First release that removes dependency on [spring-data-gemfire-name]
-* "ByoG" - Bring your own GemFire.
-Requires users to provide a working version of VMware GemFire.
+* "ByoG" - Bring your own [vmware-gemfire-short-name].
+Requires users to provide a working version of [vmware-gemfire-name].

 ### 1.0.0
-* Initial Spring Data For VMware GemFire for VMware GemFire, still dependent on Spring Data For Apache Geode
+* Initial [spring-data-gemfire-name] for [vmware-gemfire-name], still dependent on [spring-data-gemfire-name]

-## Add Spring Data for VMware GemFire to a Project
+## Add [spring-data-gemfire-name] to a Project

-The Spring Data for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
+The [spring-data-gemfire-name] dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
 Access to the Pivotal Commercial Maven Repository requires a one-time registration step to create an account.

-Spring Data for VMware GemFire requires users to add the GemFire repository to their projects.
+[spring-data-gemfire-name] requires users to add the [vmware-gemfire-short-name] repository to their projects.

-To add Spring Data for VMware GemFire to a project:
+To add [spring-data-gemfire-name] to a project:

 1. In a browser, navigate to the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).